Contact Us Today (424) 372-3112

 • Is there enough probable cause to believe you committed that crime?

-The burden of proof to establishing probable cause is on the shoulders of the prosecutor, but the evidence only has to show enough facts to convince a reasonable person that a crime did occur, and you committed it.
+The prosecutor has the burden of proof to establish probable cause.
+Still, the evidence only has to show enough facts to convince a reasonable person that a crime did occur and that you committed it.

-Probable cause is defined as a state of facts causing a man of ordinary care to entertain a strong suspicion the person is guilty of a crime.
+Probable cause is defined as a state of facts that causes a man of ordinary care to entertain a strong suspicion that a person is guilty of a crime.

-It can't be overstated that the standard of proof at a preliminary hearing is much less than a jury trial, where a prosecutor is required to prove each and every element of a crime – beyond a reasonable doubt.
+It can't be overstated that the standard of proof at a preliminary hearing is much lower than that at a jury trial, where a prosecutor must prove every element of a crime beyond a reasonable doubt.

-However, the hearing gives a criminal attorney an opportunity to cross examine witnesses to gain information on the evidence the prosecutor will be using against you to obtain a conviction.
+However, the hearing gives a criminal attorney an opportunity to cross-examine witnesses to obtain information on the evidence the prosecutor will use against you to obtain a conviction.
 You do have the option to waive a preliminary hearing and proceed directly to a trial.

-After the preliminary hearing, but before a case proceeds to trial, your criminal defense lawyer and prosecutor will appear in front of the judge and make their pre-trial motions.
+After the preliminary hearing, but before a case proceeds to trial, your criminal defense lawyer and prosecutor will appear before the judge and make their pre-trial motions.

 What Are Your Legal Rights at a Preliminary Hearing?